kaiaverkvist/ReactionTimer/README.md

 # ReactionTimer
-A simple reaction test using Phaser 3.
+A simple phaser 3 game that measures the reaction time you have.
+This does currently not support any statistics or storage of results.